Discover Cheboygan MI: A boaters paradise where nostalgia, stunning views and great times happen!

-Discover all that Cheboygan and the surrounding areas have to offer!
-If you enjoy getting away from the crowds (like we do), this city has a rustic, need to-be-explored feeling.
-We love the lighthouses, state park and trails for biking, hiking and snowmobiling.
+This city has a comfortable, nostalgic, need to-be-explored feeling.
+We love the lighthouses, beautiful state park and trails for biking, hiking and snowmobiling.
 Plus there are some good eats!

 Poe Reef Lighthouse-This historic landmark is located east of Bois Blanc Island in Lake Huron.